whuang214/ReactChat/README.md

 3. An outline of the technologies you used and how you used them.
 4. What challenges you faced in completing the project.
 5. What each group member was responsible for designing / developing.
+6. What accessibility features you included in your project.

 Think of 1, 3, and 4 in particular in a similar vein to the design / technical achievements for A1—A4.
 Make a case for why what you did was challenging and why your implementation deserves a grade of 100%.